 The Bohri food festival lets you experience a great spread of authentic and rare Bohra cuisine usually found in Bohri family.
 Thought through by Chef de partie (CDP) Ismail Khan and Chef de partie (CDP) Mohammad Rizvan.
-Both of them have an phenomenal experience of over 25 years in Bohri cuisine.
-Under the mentor ship of the Executive Sous Chef Anshul Dhyani; Rooted from Yemen the rare Bohra Cuisine had been bought by them; the cuisine has many Arabic and Middle Eastern influence.
+Both of them have a phenomenal experience of over 25 years in Bohri cuisine.
+Under the mentorship of the Executive Sous Chef Anshul Dhyani; Rooted from Yemen the rare Bohra Cuisine had been bought by them; the cuisine has many Arabic and Middle Eastern influence.
 The Bohra Symphony takes into consideration the authentic methods of cooking spices, ingredients in the best possible manner.

 Significance of Bohri Cuisine:

 Pinch of Salt is what the traditional meal of Bohra meal starts with.
 Which is famous to clear the taste bud and cure many diseases.
-The Bohra meal starts with Mithas (Desserts) as against to the regular way of eating desserts at the end.
+The Bohra meal starts with Mithas (Desserts) as against the regular way of eating desserts at the end.
 So we begin with Pineapple Halwa and Thuli.
 Both the desserts are cook in Jaggery and not sugar.
 The pineapple Halwa is something you should definitely not miss.
 Thuli is of wheat and jaggery and has a unique taste, try it to know it.

-Then comes the Kharas, which are the savory items.
+Then comes the Kharas, which are the savoury items.
 In this, we tried: Chicken Cutlet and Chicken drumstick.
 Drumstick has tender juicy chicken legs piece, done to perfection.
 Both of the dishes are full of tang.

 Shami Kebab and Russian Kebab: